sinshu/matflat/README.md

 This library aims to provide a pure C# implementation of reasonably fast low-level routines for linear algebra operations.

+This library was created as a matrix decomposition implementation for [NumFlat](https://github.com/sinshu/numflat), a comprehensive numerical computing library written in pure C#.
+If you're interested in numerical computing with C#, please check out [NumFlat](https://github.com/sinshu/numflat).

 This library is based on the following great projects:

 * [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics)